romantomjak/romantomjak.com/content/posts/managing-docker-compose-secrets.md

 ## Vaults for storing secrets

-After a couple of days when I finally "understood" how to use cryptographic functions in Go, I had something to show for!
-I present to you [env-vault](https://github.com/romantomjak/env-vault)!
+After a couple of days when I finally "understood" how to use cryptographic functions in Go, I've managed to conjure [env-vault](https://github.com/romantomjak/env-vault)!
 A convenient way to launch a program with environment variables populated from an encrypted file.

-Once the `env-vault` is installed you can create a Vault using the `create` sub-command.
+Once you've got `env-vault` installed, you can create a Vault using the `create` sub-command.
 Let's create a vault named `prod.env` to hold our production secrets:

 ```shell
 env-vault create prod.env